adityarajsrv/Portfolio/README.md

 3. Modify colors in Tailwind configuration
 4. Update project data in `Projects.jsx` and `Stack.jsx`

+## 📄 License

+This is a personal project for development and portfolio purposes.

+---

+## ⭐ Support the Project

+If you find this project helpful or interesting, please consider giving it a star on GitHub!
+Your support helps me continue to improve and maintain the project.

+---

 ## 👨‍💻 Author

 **Aditya Raj Srivastava**